-What we're also starting to see, and welcome, is the emergence of the sharing of hints and tips for overcoming challenges and finding ways of minimising stress and anxiety.
-As well as guidance on wellbeing and health, there are also many more simple yet effective ideas, such as leaving your phone in another room during family time.
+What we've also seen is the emergence of the sharing of hints and tips for overcoming challenges and finding ways of minimising stress and anxiety.
+As well as guidance on wellbeing and health, there are also many more simple yet effective ideas, such as making a point of disconnecting from technology from time to time.